Husband-wife interaction, verbal communication, and subjective well-being in fishermen's families on the South Coast, West Java, Indonesia

 coastal area, family interaction, fishermen family, subjective well-being, verbal communicationAbstract

 Fishermen's families on the south coast of West Java live in an environment influenced by economic uncertainty and challenging natural conditions.
 Effective husband-wife interaction and verbal communication are key to shaping their subjective well-being amidst the pressures of life they face.
-This study aims to analyse the correlation between family characteristics, husband-wife interaction, and verbal communication on the subjective well-being of fishermen's families.
+This study aims to analyze the correlation between family characteristics, husband-wife interaction, and verbal communication on the subjective well-being of fishermen's families.
 The study was conducted in the coastal areas of Sukabumi, Pangandaran, and Garut, West Java, Indonesia.
 The study used a quantitative method with purposive sampling involving 228 fishermen's wives as respondents.
 Descriptive and correlation analyses were conducted in this study.
-The results showed that the wife's education and husband-wife interaction were significantly positively correlated with family subjective well-being, while verbal violence was significantly negatively correlated with family subjective well-being.
-Husband-wife interaction was significantly positively correlated with verbal affection and age of marriage, and negatively correlated with verbal violence.
-In addition, wife's education was significantly positively correlated with verbal violence.
-The implications of the study can be a basis for the government and local organizations in designing family empowerment programs that strengthen positive communication and interaction between husband and wife to improve the subjective well-being of fishermen's families.
+The results showed that the wife's education (p<0.05) and husband-wife interaction (p<0.05) were significantly positively correlated with family subjective well-being.
+At the same time, verbal violence was significantly negatively correlated (p<0.05) with family subjective well-being.
+Husband-wife interaction was significantly positively correlated (p<0.05) with verbal affection and age of marriage and negatively correlated with verbal violence.
+In addition, the wife's education was significantly positively correlated (p<0.05) with verbal violence.
+The study's implications can be a basis for the government and local organizations in designing family empowerment programs that strengthen positive communication and interaction between husband and wife to improve the subjective well-being of fishermen's families.